 The Equity & Justice Institute hosts students at its Children’s Defense Fund Freedom Schools® site.

 If you were to walk into the Tenzing multipurpose room at 8:30 a.m. this week, you’d see a group of young students laughing, singing and cheering for each other as part of the Freedom School’s daily practice of Harambee, a Swahili word meaning “all pull together.”
 This feeling of synergy directly ties in to the mission of The Freedom School, a literacy program that Crossroads first hosted in 2020, when the School was designated as a Children’s Defense Fund Freedom School® site.
-As part of a three-year commitment, Crossroads’ Equity & Justice Institute welcomes students of color from the Pico neighborhood to the 21st Street Campus each summer.
+As part of a three-year commitment, Crossroads’ Equity & Justice Institute welcomes students from the Pico neighborhood to the 21st Street Campus each summer.
 Students participate in a six-week reading program that provides a dynamic and engaging literacy curriculum targeting summer learning loss.
 Additionally, the program aims to help the young students, who are known as the program's scholars, build confidence socially and emotionally.

 During Harambee, scholars listen to announcements, practice daily meditation, sing empowering songs, recognize instructors and fellow scholars for their achievements and enjoy special guest read-alouds featuring books with diverse identities and stories.
 Diverse stories are an intentional theme in the curriculum, giving the students the opportunity to see themselves reflected in the characters they read about.